-2.1% (10.3% of rural population lacks access) Population without broadband access

-Convoy provides a website and app that enables businesses to book trucks to deliver their products.
+9.73% Projected computing job growth by 2024 2.1% (10.3% of rural population lacks access) Population without broadband access Convoy provides a website and app that enables businesses to book trucks to deliver their products.
 Faster than traditional freight brokers, the Convoy app works for businesses of all sizes and provides access to more than ten thousand trucking companies, live monitoring of shipments, high-accuracy arrival times, and insights to improve supply chain performance.
-This helps match freights with effective routes to reduce the number of empty trucks and lower fuel consumption, traffic, and carbon emissions.

-Call Control helps users prevent phone phishing and robocalls.
+This helps match freights with effective routes to reduce the number of empty trucks and lower fuel consumption, traffic, and carbon emissions Call Control helps users prevent phone phishing and robocalls.
 The Bellevue-based company receives more than one million reports of unwanted calls per month, and their Call Control app uses patented technology to help subscribers mitigate nuisance robocalls and unwanted calls from solicitors.

 West Virginia's economy is largely dependent on logging and coal mining, but the state's workforce has increasingly turned to software development to bolster local industries.
 Businesses throughout the state have been developing new apprenticeship programs to train workers in coding and software development to prepare for a nearly 10 percent growth in computing jobs by 2024.

-Current computing workforce
+State of the App Economy

-9.85% Projected computing job growth by 2024

-21.3% (37.4% of rural population lacks access) Population without broadband access

-Led by West Virginia University graduates, VEEPio developed an app plug-in that allows users to identify and purchase items found on social media.
+1,087 Current unfilled computing jobs 9.85% Projected computing job growth by 2024 21.3% (37.4% of rural population lacks access) Population without broadband access Led by West Virginia University graduates, VEEPio developed an app plug-in that allows users to identify and purchase items found on social media.
 The company offers a free VPKit software development kit that enables businesses to integrate the VEEPio software into their apps and gives users the ability to engage with interactive content - product prices, restaurant locations, event descriptions - through links in an image or video.